caoxiang427-ship-it/Tally/failures.md

 theme and were classified as "Other."
 Theme quality therefore depends on how representative the discovery sample is.

-*Fix (Day 4):* Theme discovery now runs on several independent random samples drawn from the full dataset before merging the resulting theme lists into a single consensus list.
+**Fix (Day 4):** Theme discovery now runs on several independent random samples drawn from the full dataset before merging the resulting theme lists into a single consensus list.
 Themes recurring across samples are treated as robust, while one-off themes are treated as sample noise.
-Random sampling also replaced the preivous "first N comments" approach, making discovered themes representative of the dataset rather than its opening rows.
+Random sampling also replaced the previous "first N comments" approach, making discovered themes representative of the dataset rather than its opening rows.

-*Cost note:* This increases discovery from one API call to four.
+**Cost note:** This increases discovery from one API call to four.
 Since discovery runs only once per upload, not once per comment.
 The additional cost is negligible compared with per-comment classification.

+### [Fixed] Discovered theme names encoded sentiment

+"Shipping was super fast" was classified under **"Delivery issues"** with **positive** sentiment, creating a contradiction.
+Because the discovery sample was dominated by complaints, the model named themes as problems rather than neutral topics, conflating **theme** and **sentiment** into a single dimension.

+**Fix (Day 4):** The discovery prompt now requires neutral, topic-based theme names (e.g., **"Delivery speed"** instead of **"Delivery issues"**) and explicit coverage of positive and non-complaint topics.
+The in-prompt example was changed too as it previously demonstrated problem-style names.

+**Effect:** **"Delivery speed"** now captures both complaints about slow shipping and praise for fast delivery, while **"App performance"** emerged as a distinct theme.
+The **"Other"** rate on the sample fell to zero.
+Two cases previously recorded as classification errors (*"app crashes"* -> **"Payment issues"** and *"Love it"* -> **"Other"**) also disappeared without any changes to the classifier itself, indicating that they were also caused by incomplete theme coverage rather than classification errors.

+### [Inherent] Theme-list capacity limits coverage

+With `n_themes` fixed at 6, datasets containing more than 6 meaningful topics inevitably requires some topics to be merged or misassigned.
+For example, *"Payment failed twice and I got charged anyway"* was classified under **"Pricing"** because no dedicated payments or billing theme existed.
+This is a capacity limitation rather than a classification error.
+The appropriate mitigation is to choose `n_themes` according to the dataset or expose it as a configurable user setting.

-### Single-label classification oversimplifies multi-theme comments
+### Single-labeled classification oversimplifies multi-theme comments

 A comment such as "The item arrived broken and returns were a nightmare" was assigned only "Customer service issues" rather than "Damaged items."